Skip to main content

 ⚠️ Angular 13 has few breaking changes.
 It dropped View Engine support, and this means there's a single template compiler right now (Ivy).
 They also introduced changes to the Angular Package Format.
 UMD bundles are no longer generated when building libraries.
 The ng-packagr now emits only ES2015 and ES2020 bundles.
 See this article for more info: https://blog.angular.io/angular-v13-is-now-available-cce66f7bc296.

-You can use the following esm-bundle packages, which provide Ivy-compatible versions that can be shared via SystemJS:
+You can use the following esm-bundle packages, which provide Ivy-compatible versions and can be shared via SystemJS.
+These packages are available in the repository provided below:

 The single-spa-angular is also available in SystemJS format:

-Let's imagine that we have 2 Angular applications and the root-config application.
-Angular applications want to share dependencies.
-First of all, we need to exclude Angular dependencies from their bundles, this can be done via Webpack externals property, but single-spa-angular@6.2.0+ has an option that will exclude rxjs, @angular/* and single-spa-angular/* packages:
+Let's imagine that we have 2 Angular applications and a root-config application.
+The Angular applications want to share dependencies.
+First, we need to exclude Angular dependencies from their bundles.
+This can be done using Webpack's externals property, but single-spa-angular@6.2.0+ offers an option to exclude rxjs, @angular/*, and single-spa-angular/* packages:

 "build": {